 - Under ‘Name’ enter ‘UpdraftPlus’.

-- Under ‘Authorized redirect URI’, paste in the URL that was shown to you on your UpdraftPlus settings page back in your WordPress admin console: (do paste it from there – don’t copy any screenshot below)
+- Under ‘Authorized redirect URI’, copy and paste in the URL that was shown to you on your UpdraftPlus settings page back in your WordPress admin console: (do paste it from there – don’t copy any screenshot below)

 You will then be shown your client ID and secret.
 Copy both of these somewhere safe for now.